Collected Works ✏️ Vancouver

 ❧

 What does Forster have against furniture, anyway?
 Is he thinking about Danish tables or Ikea recliners?
 Does he have something against Danes and Swedes?
-Given his shameless Indophilia, perhaps he would prefer to sit in a sedan chair, like Bahadur Shah II:
+Given his shameless Indophilia, perhaps he’d prefer to sit in Bahadur Shah’s sedan chair:

 Or perhaps he’d feel more comfortable (less like an Angrez sahib) in a more humble sedan chair in a less famous princely state…